-1.6.1 Public Participation sessions
+1.5.10 Public Participation sessions

 The process was informed by -community based planning which resulted in prioritising the needs of the community; an analysis of the current status of service delivery and the environment; and various stakeholder engagements.
+It must be noted that besides the first round of public engagements, the municipality could not held the second round due to the National Declaration made by the President of RSA to indicate the impact of COVID 19 pandemic and its measures that needs to be taken to combat the spread of the virus.

-The municipality has clearly demonstrated its effort to promote participative democracy in the developing of its by-laws, planning applications as well as other planning processes
+The Municipality has clearly demonstrated its effort to promote participative democracy in the developing of its by-laws, planning applications as well as other planning processes